 Geisinger’s initiative provides new opportunities to learn about genomic and precision medicine.
 By analyzing specific segments of DNA, the researchers might be able to identify early markers for diseases and more effective methods of treatment.

-Researchers are focused on 27 diseases.
-Within this group, they have prioritized three: hereditary breast and ovarian cancer, Lynch syndrome cancers, and familial hypercholesterolemia (inherited high cholesterol) because the Centers for Disease Control and Prevention designated these as Tier 1 conditions.
+They have prioritized three diseases or conditions: hereditary breast and ovarian cancer, Lynch syndrome cancers, and familial hypercholesterolemia (inherited high cholesterol) because the Centers for Disease Control and Prevention designated these as Tier 1 conditions.

 The health system developed a clinical genomic infrastructure to return results to participants whose DNA showed early indicators or risk factors of illness, most commonly types of cancer, high cholesterol, and heart disease.
 The DNA is sent to a separate lab to confirm the results before news is delivered to the individual.
 Since it’s a research program and not a clinical program, few participants receive results.